 In summer, male Chipping Sparrows defend territories against other Chipping Sparrows, but often tolerate other species as long as they don’t go too near the nest.
 After the breeding season, Chipping Sparrows form flocks of several dozen, foraging together among grasses and at bird feeders.
 Their flight pattern is energetic, straight, and only slightly undulating.Back to top

-Chipping Sparrows are common across the continent, but overall the species declined by about 36% between 1966 and 2015, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 230 million, with 38% spending some part of the year in the U.S., 49% in Mexico, and 56% breeding in Canada.
-The species rates an 8 out of 20 on the Continental Concern Score.
-Chipping Sparrow is not on the 2016 State of North America's Birds' Watch List.
-These birds thrive in open, tree-filled spaces that go along with suburbs and parks, so in some areas their numbers have increased as humans settled the landscape.Back to top
+Chipping Sparrows are common across the continent, but the species declined by an estimated 0.6% per year for a cumulative decline of about 28% between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 240 million, and rates them 9 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+These birds thrive in open, tree-filled spaces found in suburbs and parks, so in some areas their numbers have increased as humans settled the landscape.Back to top

 Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
 Houghton Mifflin Harcourt, New York, USA.